sugarkube/sugarkube/docs/markdown/intro/intro.md

 # How it works
 ## Kapps
 The bundles of versioned application + infrastructure code are called "kapps".
-They're simply git repos where different directories contain a Makefile with some predefined targets.
+They're simply git repos where different directories contain a Makefile with some predefined targets, and a `sugarkube.yaml` config file that configures the kapp.
 The git repos for kapps are tagged to create different versions.

-If you decide to install your applications into a Kubernetes cluster using Helm chart and manage your infrastructure using Terraform code you can take advantage of our ready-made Makefiles that should cover 80-90% of use-cases.
+If you decide to install your applications into a Kubernetes cluster as a Helm chart and manage your infrastructure using Terraform code you can take advantage of our ready-made Makefiles that should cover 80-90% of use-cases.
 However, you have complete freedom to implement Makefiles as you want with several minor caveats.
 When Sugarkube runs it'll pass several environment variables to the Makefile to allow it to modify its behaviour depending on which cloud provider is being targetted, the name of the target cluster, etc.

 **Note**: Although you don't have to use Kubernetes, Helm and Terraform with Sugarkube, we've made an assumption that you will while we're still in alpha.
 This allows us to simplify the problem-space and get something working in a more predictable setup instead of trying to please everyone immediately.
-So if you do choose not to use K8s, Helm and Terraform you may find a few things don't work as expected.
+So if you choose not to use K8s, Helm and Terraform you may find a few things don't work as expected.
 Please open an issue on Github to tell us about those scenarios if you run into them so we can track them.

 ## Execution
 When Sugarkube is executed, it: